shawnusaf/MELODIES-MONET/docs/users_guide/region_selection.rst

 In this case, the variable/column that defines the region of interest should be selected as `domain_type` in the YAML file, and the name of the region to select should be provided as `domain_name`.

-If that data are not available in the observations, another option is to provide a lonlat box, which can be defined by setting `domain_type: auto-region:xxxxx`, where `xxxxx` can be `epa`, `giorgi` or as `custom:box`.
+If the regional metadata are not available in the observations, another option is to provide a lonlat box, which can be defined by setting `domain_type: auto-region:xxxxx`, where `xxxxx` can be `epa`, `giorgi` or as `custom:box`.
 `Giorgi` regions and a rough, rectangular approximation to `EPA` regions have already been hardcoded into